 Mutual Success for Sales and Finance

 The strongest companies have successfully aligned their sales and finance teams, and the right SPM tools can make bridging this gap much easier.
-Automated SPM technology gives both sales and finance leaders deeper visibility, accelerated time to information, and access to real-time data.
+Automated SPM technology gives both sales and finance leaders deeper visibility, accelerated acquisition of information, and access to real-time data.

 Furthermore, deeper visibility into performance and pipeline data gives both sales and finance more insight to identify the right prospects earlier.
-This creates a stronger sales pipeline, and gives everyone a better picture of what’s closing in a given quarter.
-When sales and finance are on the same page, everyone is better informed.
+This creates a stronger sales pipeline and gives everyone a better picture of what’s closing in a given quarter.
 SPM solutions feed data directly into finance systems, so information can be analyzed and shared exponentially faster than before.

-In addition, access to real-time data allows finance leaders to quickly monitor and measure sales performance and proactively adjust forecasting and compensation plans, increasing business agility and decision-making timeliness.
+Access to real-time data allows finance leaders to quickly monitor and measure sales performance and proactively adjust forecasting and compensation plans, increasing business agility and accelerating decision-making timelines.
 This makes sales forecasting accuracy easier to achieve and is ultimately a benefit to both teams.

 Because compensation includes variable pay, you can’t be 100 percent sure how much you’ll need to plan for.
 Better visibility into the sales pipeline allows finance leaders to compare data to previous years and make a well-educated projection for the future.

-As you go through the course of the year, you can access immediate insights into the cost of accruals, see what’s truly in queue in the pipeline, and determine if compensation payments are on target with goals.
+Over the course of the year, you can access immediate insights into the cost of accruals, see what’s truly in the pipeline queue, and determine if compensation payments are on target with goals.
 With fewer financial surprises, leaders can trust their forecast is accurate, improve decision-making, and reduce risks.